swillasnomads/Blog/content/posts/Mar18-31_drive_back.md

 {{< figure src="/img/Mar18-31/okemo.jpg" >}}
 &nbsp;

-That night we were being joined by our close friend Jordan, his partner Chelsea and their 2 friends Issac and Anna.
+That night we were being joined by our close friend Jordan, his partner Chelsea and their 2 friends Isaac and Anna.
 We were meant to ski Killington the next day.
 However, after my Okemo experience on the Friday, I was not so sure I would be participating in any more water skiing.

 Ultimately the decision was out of our hands.
 Will got to the airbnb on Friday afternoon and had a worsening tickle in his throat.
 We all know where this is going.